flyteorg/flyte/rsts/tutorials/getting_started/run_flyte_laptop.rst

 commit any changes and then register them ::

 Uploading your workflows to your Flyte deployment requires running the single make target below.
-This invokes a two step process to serialize your Flyte workflow objects into a `protobuf <https://developers.google.com/protocol-buffers>`__ representation and then makes the network call to upload these serialized protobufs onto the Flyte platform ::
+The command will first build a Docker image containing your code changes (later on we'll cover how to avoid building a new Docker image every time you make code changes) This invokes a two step process to serialize your Flyte workflow objects into a `protobuf <https://developers.google.com/protocol-buffers>`__ representation and then makes the network call to upload these serialized protobufs onto the Flyte platform ::

-  git add -u && git commit -m "Added an example flyte workflow" PROJECT=myflyteproject make register
+  git add . && git commit -m "Added an example flyte workflow" PROJECT=myflyteproject make register